paulzeitz/paulzeitz.github.io/faq.md

 <details><summary><b>The BAMO Exam</b> </summary>
 <ul>
 <li><details><summary><i>How many people take the BAMO exam?</i> </summary>
- During each of the past few years, nearly 500 people take BAMO-8 and about 200     take BAMO-12.
+ During each of the past few years, nearly 500 people took BAMO-8 and about 200     took BAMO-12.
    </details></li>
 <li><details><summary><i>How do the BAMO-8 and BAMO-12 exams differ?</i> </summary>
     Both exams have 5 questions, with a four-hour time limit.
 The BAMO-8 problems are labeled A, B, C, D, E, in increasing order of difficulty.
 The BAMO-12 problems are labeled 1--5, in increasing order of difficulty, and generally the last two problems of BAMO-8 and the first two problems of BAMO-12 overlap, so that problems C, D, E in BAMO-8 are, respectively, problems 1, 2, 3 in BAMO-12.